learnbyexample/learn_gnused/gnu_sed.md

 ab yz
 ```

-## Greedy Quantifiers
+## Quantifiers

 As an analogy, alternation provides logical OR.
 Combining the dot metacharacter `.` and quantifiers (and alternation if needed) paves a way to perform logical AND.
 For example, to check if a string matches two patterns with any number of characters in between.
 Quantifiers can be applied to both characters and groupings.
 Apart from ability to specify exact quantity and bounded range, these can also match unbounded varying quantities.
-BRE/ERE support only greedy type of quantifiers, other implementations like PCRE (Perl Compatible Regular Expressions) support two more variations.

 First up, the `?` metacharacter which quantifies a character or group to match `0` or `1` times.
 This helps to define optional patterns and build terser patterns compared to groupings for some cases.